Baby-McBabyFace/NTU-Report-Template/README.md

-# NTU-Report-Template
+# NTU Report Template
-Report template for NTU
+Feel free to use it for your own use